quiltdata/quilt/docs/api-reference/cli.md

                        remote hash.
   --no-copy            Do not copy data.
 Package manifest entries will
                        reference the data at the original location.
+  --browse remote      Pull the parent top hash from the the remote
+                       registry so you can create a new revision even if your local state is behind the remote registry.
 ```

 ## `verify`
 ```
 usage: quilt3 verify [-h] --registry REGISTRY --top-hash TOP_HASH --dir DIR